The Grand Union Training Partnership

 Associate Teachers are selected from a wide range of ages and experience, some will be straight from university; others may have had considerable experience of another career.
 A majority of our Associate Teachers come from within a 25 mile radius of the partnership schools and typically live in Northampton, Milton Keynes, Daventry and Brackley.
 However, past trainees have commuted from Bedfordshire, Leicestershire, Warwickshire and Oxfordshire.
 We value the experiences that our Associate Teachers bring with them and we try to be flexible in meeting their particular needs when placing them in their host schools.

 • As a school centred scheme we are able to ensure that Associate Teachers are involved in the classroom right from the start of the course, observing experienced teachers teach and then gradually developing their confidence and ability to take an increasing responsibility for the planning and delivery of lessons.

 • Associate Teachers form close working relationships with their mentors and with other colleagues in the departments in which they are placed.

 • The views of the Associate Teachers are valued: they attend regular consultative committee meetings so that concerns and suggestions can be responded to and acted upon.

 How this course is organised

 • A typical week would involve: general professional studies sessions provided by staff from The University of Leicester and further sessions of an even more practical nature provided by teachers in the partnership schools; a regular meeting with your mentor and a subject-specific training session provided by one of the team of mentors; and regular time spent in the classroom observing colleagues or being observed yourself at work in the classroom.

-• For both primary and secondary Associate Teachers, there are two block teaching practices during the course.
+• There are two block teaching practices during the course.
 The shorter one in the second half term which takes place in your host school and a 10 week practice which begins in February and which takes place in one of the other partnership schools.